codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

   - Builds in pending approval will **be** counted when determining the concurrency limit for a pipeline
   - Honor the option defined globally in your Codefresh account

+#### Select Kubernetes cluster contexts
+By default, all clusters integrated with Codefresh are automatically available for all pipelines in the account.
+The inject cluster option when enabled for the account allows you to selectively restrict the clusters which can be accessed from pipelines created for the user account.
+> This option is only available for Enterprise customers.

+Restrictive access increases security.
+For a large enterprise, because clusters are referenced through the names defined during integration, a shorter list can help avoid confusing developers when there are several clusters with similar names.

+**Prerequisites**
+* Account-level pipeline setting **Kubernetes cluster context pipeline injection** enabled
+  The option to select clusters for a pipeline is available only when the account-level pipeline setting **Kubernetes cluster context pipeline injection** is enabled.
+See [Enabling cluster contexts for pipelines]({{site.baseurl}}/docs/administration/pipeline-settings/#enabling-cluster-contexts-for-pipelines).

+* **Update Cluster** permission for users in the Codefresh UI through [Permissions](https://g.codefresh.io/account-admin/permissions/teams)
+  For more information, see [Access Control](https://codefresh.io/docs/docs/administration/access-control/#description-of-privileges).

+As part of the Pipeline > Policies, you can either allow access to all clusters (the default), or only specific clusters.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/inject-cluster-contexts.png"
+url="/images/pipeline/create/inject-cluster-contexts.png"
+alt="Inject Kubernetes cluster contexts into pipeline" caption="Inject Kubernetes cluster contexts into pipeline" max-width="60%"
+%}

+When specific clusters are defined:
+* All users in the account with the Update Cluster permission have access only to the selected clusters.
+* The cluster contexts are injected during the build
+* The initialization step displays the selected cluster contexts

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/cluster-contexts-in-init-step.png"
+url="/images/pipeline/create/cluster-contexts-in-init-step.png"
+alt="Imported cluster contexts in pipeline's init step" caption="Imported cluster contexts in pipeline's init step" max-width="60%"
+%}

+#### Pipeline concurrency
-The **Pipeline and Trigger Concurrency** limits are very important as they allow you to define how many instances of a pipeline can run in parallel when multiple commits or multiple pull requests take place.
+ **Pipeline and Trigger Concurrency** limits are very important as they allow you to define how many instances of a pipeline can run in parallel when multiple commits or multiple pull requests take place.

 > Notice that these limits are *unrelated* to [parallelism within a single pipeline]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/).